Fill History, Family Crest & Coats of Arms

 The surname Fill was first found in Provence, in the south west of France, where the family has been a prominent family for centuries, and held a family seat with lands and manor.
 The family were well established in the region of the Marseille and several members of the family distinguished themselves through their contributions toward the community in which they lived and were rewarded with lands, titles and letters patent confirming their nobility.

-Important Dates for the Fill family
+Early History of the Fill family

 This web page shows only a small excerpt of our Fill research.
 Another 104 words (7 lines of text) covering the years 1535 and 1853 are included under the topic Early Fill History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Villages, Villa, Valage, Valade, Valiech, Vella, Flage and many more.

 Early Notables of the Fill family (pre 1700)